marotipawar/maroti-selenium/README.md

+** It is used to performs most common operation in Selenium Automation Testing **

-# Selenium-common-operations project can contains following interface and classes:
+# maroti-selenium project can contains following interface and classes:

 # Interface :
               It is contain only one Interface.